 Foundation Campus Reports

-FAI has also developed a number of useful reports for campus customers that need information for multiple projects within a Foundation.
+FAI has also developed a number of useful reports for campus customers that need information for multiple projects within a Foundation or the University Endowment Fund.

 Some of the reports are designed to list all projects within a foundation, while other are designed only to list the General Fund (unrestricted) projects within a foundation.
 All reports can be downloaded to Excel.
 To see additional information about choosing the correct report, and how to use it, see instructions below.